Kailey Brennan

 - Diverse training in acupuncture techniques and styles, including gentle, non-insertive Japanese acupuncture styles

-- Advanced training in Chinese herbal medicine, infertility, oncology support, and autoimmune conditions with leaders in the field
+- Advanced training in Chinese herbal medicine, infertility, oncology support, trigger point needling, and autoimmune conditions with leaders in the field

 Ongoing Professional Development